fastapi/fastapi/README.md

 * `project_slug`: The development friendly name of the project.
 By default, based on the project name
 * `domain_main`: The domain in where to deploy the project for production (from the branch `production`), used by the load balancer, backend, etc. By default, based on the project slug.
 * `domain_staging`: The domain in where to deploy while staging (before production) (from the branch `master`).
 By default, based on the main domain.

-* `docker_swarm_stack_name_main`: The name of the stack while deploying to Docker in Swarm mode for production.
-By default, based on the domain.
-* `docker_swarm_stack_name_staging`: The name of the stack while deploying to Docker in Swarm mode for staging.
-By default, based on the domain.

 * `secret_key`: Backend server secret key.
 Use the method above to generate it.
 * `first_superuser`: The first superuser generated, with it you will be able to create more users, etc. By default, based on the domain.
 * `first_superuser_password`: First superuser password.
 Use the method above to generate it.